 Alerts are best when they are submitted early, typically between weeks 3-8 for full-term classes, and before the halfway point for short-term classes.
 The earlier the better.

-What happens when I make a referral?
+What happens when I make an Alert?

 Other difficulties the student may be facing will also be addressed, and will be provided strategies and resources to resolve those difficulties.
 If other support services are needed, the advisor will refer students to appropriate resources on campus such as HawkReach Counseling Center and Academic Support Services.